eTurtle/carousel/README.md

 carousel
 ========

-script for for command-line interpreter on windows to autofollow links by web-browser
+script for for command-line interpreter on windows to follow links by web-browser automatically